0x00002a/DeadlyAccel/README.md

 - Keep all existing license notices intact
 - Credit me
 - List your changes (easiest way is with git and github repo)
-- Make _all_ the source code of the relevent mod avaliable freely and publically with no restrictions placed on its access.
+- Make _all_ the source code of the relevant mod available freely and publicly with no restrictions placed on its access.
 - Make your mod GPLv3 as well
 - Give me your first born child

 (ok that last one isn't actually legally binding)

-If in doubt, ask me in comments or the Keen discord (@Natomic).
+If in doubt, ask me in comments or the Keen discord (\@Natomic).
-Full license is avaliable [here](https://github.com/0x00002a/DeadlyAccel/blob/73343caac2195d5714dc6f9387f62a3693b0e9bf/LICENSE).
+Full license is available [here](https://github.com/0x00002a/DeadlyAccel/blob/73343caac2195d5714dc6f9387f62a3693b0e9bf/LICENSE).
 I reserve the right to ask for your mod to be yeeted if you have reused my mod without obeying the license.

 ### Source